4osp3l/rift/README.md

 > Share Individual Files
 - Generate a shareable link for a single file.
 Anyone opening the link can view the file in their browser.

+## AI Assistant
+Rift comes with a built-in AI Assistant that helps you analyze and understand the files you upload; you can also communicate with the AI directly.

 ## Installation
 Chrome Extension ( Recommended)
 1. Clone or download this repository.